jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 ## Audio devices known to work with Jamulus

-Your device must support a sample rate of *48kHz (DVD quality)* - which many devices do - and should allow you to listen to the computer’s audio signal.
+Your device must support a sample rate of *48 kHz (DVD quality)* - which many devices do - and should allow you to listen to the computer’s audio signal.
 On Windows it’s recommended to choose a device with a *native ASIO driver* - not ASIO4ALL.
 Whether the following devices work or not can *depend on your operating system* (Linux, MacOS, Windows, etc.)!

 ### USB/USB-C devices